The Dutchess and the Duke. Photo by Jakes Giles Netter.

 Read our full review and see some gorgeous photos of The Dutchess and the Duke playing Third Man’s Blue Room by Jake Giles Netter after the jump.

 As shows at Third Man are, this event was in large part about Third Man’s vinyl-is-God ethos as about the band, and the chance to see almost any group play in the Blue Room is a treat just to see the inner bowels of Jack White’s magic factory.
-The Blue Room has incredible sound and a wonderfully chill atmosphere; the big oriental rug akin to wool turkish rugs, and taxidermy on the walls make it feel like you’re watching a band play in a friend’s living room, you know if you were friends with Jack White and his living room had excellent acoustics.
+The Blue Room has incredible sound and a wonderfully chill atmosphere; the big oriental rug akin to vintage turkish wool rugs, and taxidermy on the walls make it feel like you’re watching a band play in a friend’s living room, you know if you were friends with Jack White and his living room had excellent acoustics.
 There’s a live video feed of the show being recorded directly to vinyl and lights above the stage to indicate when the vinyl is cutting.

 The Dutchess and the Duke write and record sometimes as a duo of just Lortz and Morrison, but on Friday they had a band with them that included a drummer (who to keep things minimal and played only a tom and a tambourine), a keyboard player, a bassist, and the occasional bit of pedal steel.
 The band was very self-conscious that they were recording, discussing what they should play next between songs and taking a break while the LP flipped sides.
 The show started on time at 8 p.m. and ended shortly after 9 p.m., only lasting long enough for the group to cut their record.
 It felt almost more like watching a recording session than attending a Friday night rock gig.